sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started-ai.md

 ## Publish the prompt

-To extract checking account numbers from other bank statements, you'll need to publish the "config" containing your prompt.
+To extract checking account numbers from other bank statements in production,  publish the "config" containing your prompt.

  Click **Publish configuration**, click **Production**, then click **Publish to production**: